Willamette University MBA: Facilities

-The school is housed in the Seeley G. Mudd Building on the west end of the Willamette University campus in Salem.
+The Salem school is housed in the Kaneko Building within Willamette University campus in Salem.

+The MBA department used to be located within the Mudd building.
 The building is named after Seeley G. Mudd, a physician, educator, and philanthropist who has many buildings across the country named in his honor.
 The Mudd building was completed in 1975.
 This structure was designed by architect Phil Settecase.
 In 2000, the school installed a wireless network in the building.
 Law classes are held in the neighboring Truman Wesley Collins Legal Center.
 Collins was built in 1967 and expanded in 1992.

 The Willamette University Portland Center was established in 2005 and houses the MBA for Professionals (evening) program.
-It is located in a 5070 ft2 space in the Pearl District at the RiverTec Building.
+It used to be located in a 5070 ft2 space in the Pearl District at the RiverTec Building.
+It is now renamed the Willamette Graduate and Professional Center, which is located in the EcoTrust building within Portland's Pearl District.
+It houses courses from the MBA school as well as the School of Computing and Information Sciences.
 The Portland Center is also utilized for events through Willamette's Executive Development Center.

 Students

 Atkinson has an enrollment of 312 students in all programs.
 Students have an average entering GPA of 3.30 and Graduate Management Admission Test (GMAT) score of 610.
 Select students are eligible for induction into Beta Gamma Sigma, the honor society for business students.
 The average age of students in the full-time (Early Career MBA and MBA for Career Change) is 25.
 Over 30% of students in Willamette's full-time MBA programs come from outside the U.S. The average age of students in the MBA for Professionals program is 34.